alexbfree/thesis/src/chapter-1.md

 ### Workshop papers & presentations{#1.3.2.3}

-During the PhD, I gave a number of presentations and published three workshop papers which included material from, or directly contributing to, this thesis and helped shape the ways in which I express the arguments within:
+During the PhD, I gave a number of additional presentations and published three workshop papers which included material from or directly contributing to this thesis and its argments.

-- ["Designing For Human Autonomy: The next challenge that civic HCI must address"](https://eprints.ncl.ac.uk/273832) - a short talk I presented to my peers in January 2017 laying out the landscape of reduced agency and possible avenues for improving humans' relationships to their data.
+- ["Designing For Human Autonomy: The next challenge that civic HCI must address"](https://eprints.ncl.ac.uk/273832) - a short talk I presented to my peers at Open Lab in January 2017 laying out the landscape of reduced agency and possible avenues for improving humans' relationships to their data;
-- ["Free Data Interfaces: Taking Human-Data Interaction to the Next Level"](https://eprints.ncl.ac.uk/273825) - a CHI 2018 workshop paper formalising past pre-PhD design thinking and outlining a vision for unconstrained and useful data interaction interfaces
+- ["Free Data Interfaces: Taking Human-Data Interaction to the Next Level"](https://eprints.ncl.ac.uk/273825) - a CHI 2018 workshop paper formalising past pre-PhD design thinking and outlining a vision for unconstrained and useful data interaction interfaces;
-- ["A Grand Vision for Post-Capitalist HCI: Digital Life Assistants"](https://eprints.ncl.ac.uk/273826) - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today.
+- ["A Grand Vision for Post-Capitalist HCI: Digital Life Assistants"](https://eprints.ncl.ac.uk/273826) - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today;
-- ["Personal Data Use: A Human-centric Perspective"](https://eprints.ncl.ac.uk/273834) - in early 2020 just prior to the pandemic, I was invited to give lectures on my research to undergraduate students at both Northumbria University and Newcastle University.
+- ["Personal Data Use: A Human-centric Perspective"](https://eprints.ncl.ac.uk/273834) - in early 2020 just prior to the pandemic, I was invited to give lectures on my research to undergraduate students at both Northumbria University and Newcastle University;
-- ["My Thesis in 3 Minutes: Understanding and Designing Human Data Relations"](https://www.youtube.com/watch?v=YFHXc_TfM5c) - in April 2021, I presented my thesis in the 3 minute thesis competition, and was co-winner of the people's choice prize.
+- ["My Thesis in 3 Minutes: Understanding and Designing Human Data Relations"](https://www.youtube.com/watch?v=YFHXc_TfM5c) - in April 2021, I presented my thesis in Newcastle University's 3 minute thesis competition, and was co-winner of the people's choice prize;
 - ["Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration"](https://eprints.ncl.ac.uk/274297) - A workshop paper I presented at CHI 2021, where I first outlined my model of the two motivating factors for interacting with personal data.

 ### Publications from other work{#1.3.2.4}